gmartijn/mcp-quality-audit/calculation.md

 Total = 74.25 → rating “Medium”
 ```

-Is it perfect?
-No. Is it useful?
-Absolutely.
-Like duct tape, but for governance.
+Useful?
+Yes.
+Perfect?
+No. Like duct tape, but for governance.

 ---

 ## What’s Automated vs. “Please Use Your Brain”
-- ✅ Automated: registry lookups, basic GitHub stats, best‑effort security keyword search, light secret sniff, README keyword check.
+- ✅ Automated: registry lookups, GitHub stats, security keyword search, secret sniff, README keyword check, license parsing.
-- 🧠 Manual sanity: actual GDPR compliance, data residency guarantees, permissions review, and whether deploying this will make the on‑call cry.
+- 🧠 Manual sanity: actual GDPR compliance, data residency guarantees, permissions alignment, and whether deploying this will make your on-call cry.

 Pro tip: **Test in staging.** If it explodes, that’s a data point.

 ---

+## Step-by-Step Explainability
+If you run with `--explain-risk`, you get:
+- Per-dimension breakdowns (how each score was built, deltas, caps, penalties).
+- Weighted contribution table (see which dimension carried you).
+- Threshold mapping (why you ended up Medium instead of Low).

+Basically: math receipts you can wave in meetings.

+---

-## FAQ (Frequently Asked Quibbles)
+## FAQ (Frequently Argued Quibbles)
 **Q. Can I game the score?**
 A. You can try.
 But if you push secrets to GitHub, the regex goblins will find them.
+Again.

 **Q. Why is privacy only 5%?**
 A. Because signals are weak without contracts.
 Want it higher?
 Bump the weight.
-Be the change you want to audit.
+Audit like you mean it.

 **Q. The score is 74.9 and says Medium.
 I demand Low.**
-A. Adjust thresholds or ship better software.
+A. Either adjust thresholds… or ship better code.
 Preferably both.

-**Q. Is this a replacement for security review?**
+**Q. Is this a replacement for a security review?**
-A. No. It’s an **early warning system** with good bedside manner.
+A. No. This is the early warning intern.
+Your security team is still the adult in the room.

 ---

 ## Final Word
 This file contains **feelings about math**.
-Use it to prioritize work and guide conversations, not to end them.
-May your pipelines be green and your secrets be `.gitignored`.
+Use it to prioritize and guide conversations, not to end them.
+May your pipelines be green and your secrets forever `.gitignored`.